 Unlike LinkedIn and most other social networks, Facebook lets you search users by email address so that should make your job simpler.
 Just paste the email address of the person into the search box and Facebook will instantly tell you if a profile exists with that email address or not.

 If you are able to locate that person on Facebook, download the profile picture and then upload it to Google Images (click the camera icon in the search box).
 This acts as a reverse image search engine so you can locate his other social profiles where he may have used the same picture.

 You can use a service like Knowem to quickly determine if a profile with a particular username exists in any of the social networks.

-If the email address of the send is something like email@example.com, there’s a probably that he or she may have created accounts of some other social network using the same alias “green_peas” – put that in knowem.com to confirm.
+If the email address of the sender is something like email@example.com, there’s a probability that he or she may have created accounts of some other social network using the same alias “green_peas” – put that in knowem.com to confirm.

 #4.
 People Search

 Finally, if none of the above tricks work, you should try a people search service like Pipl and Spokeo – both services let you perform reverse email lookups but Spokeo has a more comprehensive database than Pipl.